 Concept formulation for monitored and enhanced natural attenuation

-The monitoring and stimulation of natural processes of pollutant minimisation (MNA/ENA) requires in-depth knowledge of the process as well as, for example, the quantification and projection of load reduction.
+The monitored and enhanced natural attenuation (MNA/ENA) requires in-depth knowledge of the process as well as, for example, the quantification and prediction of load reduction.
 Using deficit analyses, we formulate MNA/ENA concepts and determine the success factors for its implementation.
-Evidence for the natural processes of pollutant minimisation is provided by assessing the pollutant profiles, redox zoning (redox-sensitive parameters, microbiological and molecular biological screening) and microcosms.
+Evidence for the natural attenuation is provided by assessing the pollutant profiles, redox zoning (redox-sensitive parameters, microbiological and molecular biological screening) and microcosms.

 Degradability of new pollutants

 For new substances, we identify the framework conditions for microbial degradation and conduct hazard analyses on degradability and ecotoxicity, based on literature searches and targeted laboratory testing.
 As part of feasibility studies we support the site owner or the engineering consult and support the implementation of the developed decontamination concepts with pilot field trials.